andreabedini/aws-credentials-from-saml/README.md

 ## The problem

-_Enterprise_  companies have a strong desire to centralise identity management into a single platform/solution, like Azure AD, Auth0, Otka, or others).
+_Enterprise_ companies have a strong desire to centralise identity management into a single platform/solution, like Azure AD, Auth0, Okta, G-suite SAML provider or others.
 In this scenario one can get access to AWS through Federated SAML SSO (you can read about it [here][AWS SAML SSO]).

 But there's a problem: if you live and breathe AWS, you certanly loathe